IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 Additionally, it’s home to the Film & Theatre Arts Charter.

 SOUTH CENTRAL ART SCENE

-The most visible manifestation of arts in South Central are the huge amount of wall space devoted to graffiti and murals.
+The most visible manifestation of arts in South Central is the huge amount of wall space devoted to graffiti and murals.
 There’s also a lot of folk commercial art in the form of signage and those murals that grace the exteriors of many Latino markets that depict a sample of products sold within.

 SOUTH CENTRAL EATS